2014 Marysville Pilchuck High School shooting: Victims

-Zoë Raine Galasso was killed at the scene by a single gunshot wound to her head.
+Zoë Raine Galasso (born February 22, 2000) was killed at the scene by a single gunshot wound to her head.
 Her death was ruled a homicide.

-Shaylee Adelle Chuckulnaskit and Gia Christine Soriano were taken to Providence Regional Medical Center Everett in critical condition, with single gunshot wounds to the head.
+Shaylee Adelle Chuckulnaskit (born March 26, 2000) and Gia Christine Soriano (born March 31, 2000) were taken to Providence Regional Medical Center Everett in critical condition, with single gunshot wounds to the head.
 The wounds were reportedly so severe that both were not immediately identifiable.
 It was announced on the evening of October 26 that Gia Soriano had died from her wounds.
 On October 31, one week after the shooting, Shaylee Chuckulnaskit was also confirmed to have died from her wounds.

-Andrew Fryberg, a cousin of Jaylen Fryberg, was also taken to Providence Regional Medical Center, where he was in critical condition from two gunshot wounds, including one to the head.
+Andrew Martin Leroy Fryberg (born August 10, 1999), a cousin of Jaylen Fryberg, was also taken to Providence Regional Medical Center, where he was in critical condition from two gunshot wounds, including one to the head.
 Late in the evening on November 7, two weeks after the shooting, it was confirmed that he had died from his wounds.
 He was the only victim shot twice.

 Nate Hatch, another cousin of Jaylen Fryberg, suffered a single gunshot wound to the jaw and was taken to Harborview Medical Center in Seattle for treatment.
 He was listed in serious condition and placed in intensive care.
 His condition was upgraded to satisfactory on October 27, after having surgery to repair his jaw.
 He was discharged from the hospital on November 6.

 Two other students were treated for minor injuries at the school, although it was unclear whether these injuries were inflicted by gunfire.
 Two female students who were sitting at the same table as the victims, including another cousin of Fryberg's, were not injured by gunfire.